Nimish-Jain/Fullstack-Chatroom-App-MERN/README.md

 # Full Stack Chatroom App MERN

 This is a chatroom application that lets users create different rooms(channels) and text with other people.
 We get to do the following things :
   1. Sign In using Google Authentication with a single click.
   2. Create Rooms(channels)
   3. Click on any server and Chat with people real-time.
   4. Sign Out with one click.

-### Tech-Stack
+### Tech-Stack (Frontend)

 1. HTML
 2. CSS